Ethiopian highland hare: Taxonomy

 The Ethiopian highland hare was first described by the French zoologist Francis Petter in 1963.
 It was originally described as a subspecies of the cape hare (Lepus capensis), but was later given a species status by Renate Angermann in 1983.
 In 1987, Maria Luisa Azzaroli-Puccetti also listed the Ethiopian highland hare as a separate species, although she suggested it to be a primitive form of the European hare (Lepus europaeus), and is closely related to it, due to the similarity of their skulls.
-She mentioned that after an interglacial period, the retraction of glaciers Might have isolated the populations of the European hare on the Ethiopian plateau, which evolved as a different subspecies.
+She mentioned that after an interglacial period, the retraction of glaciers may have isolated the populations of the European hare on the Ethiopian plateau, which evolved as a different subspecies.
 Thus, the scientific name she suggested was L. europaeus starcki.

 In 2005, R.S.
 Hoffmann and A.T.
 Smith, following Angermann, listed the Ethiopian highland hare as a separate species.
 No subspecies are recognized for the Ethiopian highland hare.